hummingbot/hummingbot/documentation/docs/installation/update-hummingbot.md

     ```
 A previous version (i.e. `version-0.30.0`) can be installed when creating a Hummingbot instance.

+## Raspberry Pi

+Users have been experiencing problems with updating Hummingbot on a Docker build.
+The command `./update.sh` doesn't work on Raspberry Pi.

+Instead, you need to run `./create.sh` to create a new instance with the latest version.

+=== "Manual"

+    ```bash
+    # 1) Create a new Hummingbot instance
+    `./create.sh`

+    # 2) Pull Hummingbot ARM image when asked what version to use
+    Enter Hummingbot version [ latest/development ] ( default = 'latest' )
+    >> version-0.44.0-arm_beta
+    ```
+!!!
+Note
+    The latest ARM version of Hummingbot can be found here (filter list by "arm") - https://hub.docker.com/r/coinalpha/hummingbot/tags?page=1&ordering=last_updated&name=arm

 ## Source

 The Hummingbot codebase is hosted at https://github.com/coinalpha/hummingbot.